Visual Content

 Keep videos short and sweet

 While video content is powerful, attention spans remain short.
 For most purposes, keeping videos under two minutes is ideal, especially for social media.
-If the content demands a longer video (such as a tutorial or interview), breaking it into segments or offer a highlighted version to keep the viewer onside.
+If the content demands a longer video (such as a tutorial or interview), breaking it into segments or offering a highlighted version will keep the viewer onside.

 Build your own visual content library